Govt committed to make sure capital expenditure continues to support growth momentum: CEA | Business

 - India

-Mumbai, Jun 17 (PTI) The government is committed to ensuring that capital expenditure will continue to support the economic growth momentum regained after the third COVID-19 wave, Chief Economic Advisor V Anantha Nageswaran said on Friday.
-The government has taken various steps -- including lowering taxes, the continuation of privatization, setting up institutions for sequestering bad loans and managing them and launching an asset monetization drive -- to strengthen the real economy.
+The government is committed to ensuring that capital expenditure will continue to support the economic growth momentum regained after the third COVID-19 wave, Chief Economic Advisor V Anantha Nageswaran said on Friday.
+The government has taken various steps -- including lowering taxes, the continuation of privatization, setting up institutions for sequestering bad loans and managing them, and launching an asset monetization drive -- to strengthen the real economy, he added.

+''We need to be aware of actions having consequences and whether consequences will complicate the situation or not.
+So, we need to be careful when we intervene.
+Are we going to make the situation worse or better? ''Accordingly, every step has to be thought through in terms of the second and third-order effects.
+So, that is why whatever we do going forward has to be measured and calibrated,'' he said.
+The chief economic advisor further said that among all other nations, India is better placed with respect to its midpoints in terms of the inflation outlook.
+Even on the growth outlook, the country is better than others.

+He said the fact that the country is now very concerned about a 7 percent inflation rate is a good sign. ''We are becoming inflation intolerant and that is important to stabilize inflation expectations going forward and bring us back to the range of 4-6 percent (RBI's inflation target) at the earliest possible opportunity as the global conditions permit.
+So, inflation intolerance is a good thing,'' Nageswaran said.

+Over the last two months, the Reserve Bank of India has raised the repo rate by 90 basis points in two tranches to 4.90 percent to rein in inflation, which has accelerated above its comfort zone of 4-6 percent.
 Speaking about the banking industry, he said the sector has a very important role to play in sustaining the current growth scenario and turning the country's relative advantage today into a source of absolute growth advantage over other nations.
+He said that after recapitalization, asset sales and balance sheet provisioning and normal growth, the country has a good and well-capitalized banking system. ''Presently, the banking system is on a good wicket,'' he added.

+To a query on whether banks, which are flushed with liquidity, really eager to lend, he said lenders are providing credit but cautiously.

+''Naturally, there will be a source of caution on what is going on in the world.
+But, given the balance sheet strength and given the adequate provisioning and profitability, I do sense in both anecdotal conversations and as we see in the data, there is indeed willing to lend,'' he noted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)